Transplant Team Roles

 Surgical house staff

-Residents and other house staff will assist the transplant surgeons and physicians in your care.
+Residents and other house staff will assist the transplant team in your care.
 Their role is to see and evaluate you every day, assist with documentation, and carry out the plans of the attending transplant surgeon and physician.
 They will play an integral role during your time in the hospital.
-However, all final decisions are made by the attending staff.
+However, all final decisions are made by the transplant team doctors.

 - For Health Care Professionals